Applying for and opening an account

 App and security

 Remember, keeping your account safe is really important.
-Make sure you keep your security password for Online Service safe and never share it.
+Make sure you keep your security password for Online Service safe and never share it

 Our app is the handy way to keep in control of your account, wherever you are.
+It’s also the quickest and easiest way to sign in to Online Service securely.

 If you don’t have a smartphone you can still sign in to Online Service to manage your account.
 You’ll just need to give us your phone number so we can send you a security code for verification each time you sign in.